aljanabim/ROS_on_Windows_10/README.md

 ```

-# How to make Windows Terminal behave like Terminator on Ubnutu
+# How to make Windows Terminal behave like Terminator from Ubuntu
 Open Windows Terminal and press Ctrl+, and copy the setting in [profile.json](/profile.json)